VoltLang/Battery/doc/index.md

 We'll go in depth on the commands in a later section.
 For now, notice we can do different things depending on the platform, and even run external tools to get library names and so on.

+## Projects And Subprojects

+Battery organises things in terms of projects.
+In the example above, `Volta` is a project, as is `Watt`.
+They're given using local paths above, but in future URLs, and perhaps just their names will be enough for Battery to locate them.
+The important thing to understand is that a project is collection of code, that can be 'depended' upon, that is, required for another project to build.
+That is what the

+    --dep
+	watt

+lines in the above `battery.txt` files are saying.
+"This project depends on `watt`, and requires it to build."

+Projects can have subprojects.
+That is, projects that are children of another project.
+This is useful if individual pieces of your project are useful outside of the context of the larger one.
+Say you were writing an emulator for the smash arcade hit, *Cosmos Attackers*.
+The Silog S81 processor used by *Cosmos Attackers* was used in other arcade hits of the time, such as *Pack Mun*, and *Dug Dog*, so you might want to use your S81 emulator in other projects.

+To make a project a child of another, simply place it in its parent's project folder.
+So your tree might look like

+	cosmo_em
+		src   // ui code, etc
+		battery.txt
+		s81
+			battery.txt
+			src

+Then, in `cosmo_em`'s `battery.txt` (and any other project that wants to use your S81 emulator), add a `--dep` of `cosmo_em.s81`.
+Parents do not automatically depend on their children, nor do children on their parents.
+Other than the lookup syntax with `.`, subprojects behave just as regular projects.

+## Project Name Restrictions

+Project names must start with an alphabetical character, or an underscore, and the rest of the name must be either an alphabetical character, an underscore, or a digit.

 ## Commands

 Battery is built around a few 'commands'.
 These are our verbs.
 They are as follows: